turingschool/front-end-curriculum/lessons/module-2/web-accessibility.md

 <img src="mountain.jpg" alt="The cascade mountains at sunset in January">
 ```

+*Below you will find a REAL example of how alt text helps to paint a picture of what a missing image depicts:*

 ![Great example of alt tag](/assets/images/alt-example.png)

 ### Title Attributes for Yo Links that have no text!